Bloatware: What It Is and How To Remove It

-When you purchase a new computer, smartphone, or tablet, you expect a clean slate performing at the speed of a rocket.
-However, new devices arrive with pre-installed programs that are not necessarily useful and worth keeping.
+When you purchase a new computer, smartphone, or tablet, you expect a clean slate and performance at the speed of a rocket.
+However, new devices arrive with pre-installed programs that are not necessarily useful or worth keeping.
 In this article, we’ll discuss what bloatware is and how to get rid of this unwanted software.

 What is bloatware?

 Bloatware (also known as junkware) is pre-installed software nobody asked for.
-Weird browsers, video tools, games, music apps, text editors — you’ve probably noticed some of those on your device.
+Weird browsers, video tools, games, music apps, text editors — you’ve probably noticed some of these on your device.

 Bloatware is usually not dangerous, but certain software could track your browsing behavior or start bombing you with ads.
 These apps take up space and occupy RAM, thus decreasing the speed you expected to have on a new device.

-Manufacturers include bloatware into their products because they get paid.
+Manufacturers include bloatware with their products because they get paid from them.
 Let’s say you have created a computer game and convinced Microsoft to install it on Windows OS.
 Out of millions of Windows users, a few will probably like your game and pay for it after the trial period.
-As a result, Windows get their commission, and the game developers acquire a new customer — it’s a win-win situation.
+As a result, Microsoft gets its commission, and the game developers acquire a new customer — it’s a win-win situation.